aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/on-demand-backup.md

 single API call.
 Backup and restore actions run with zero impact on table performance or availability.

-1. Sign in to the AWS Management Console and open the DynamoDB console.
+1. First, go to the [DynamoDB Console](https://console.aws.amazon.com/dynamodbv2/) and click on *Tables* from the side menu.Choose ProductCatalog table.
     On the **Backups** tab of the ProductCatalog table, choose **Create backup**.

 <img src="/images/hands-on-labs/backup/image7.png"  />

-2. Make sure that ProductCatalog is the table name, and enter ProductCatalogBackup for the backup name.
-Then, choose **Create backup** to create the backup
+2. Make sure that ProductCatalog is the source table name.
+Enter ProductCatalogBackup for the backup name.
+Choose **Create backup** to create the backup.

 <img src="/images/hands-on-labs/backup/image8.png"  />